iainurquhart/global_fields/README.md

 You can hide the tab and it's fields for any channel via publish layouts.

+#### Tested Fieldtypes

+Compatible with all first party fields:
+Checkboxes
+Date
+File
+Multi Select
+Radio Buttons
+Relationship [whoa]
+Select Dropdown
+Text Input
+Textarea
+Textarea (RTE)

+Anyt field that stores data outside of the native channel_data table will be incompatible for now.
+I haven't looked into it much but the main issue will be getting the contents of the field if field data exists.

+That's not to say it isn't possible, it just needs more time than I have now.

 ### Outputting Data

 Outputting the data is the same as if the fields were part of the field group associated with the channel.